 I can’t stand when my kids are running through the house with dirty shoes.
 When you map out how to organize a garage, make sure to offer a shoe storage location not only grab your shoes when you run out the door but also a place that is easily identifiable to place them before you return inside the house.
 We got a well loved bench to store work boots and rain boots that can be easily pulled out for seating if needed.
 And finally keep umbrellas, sunscreen and bug spray nearby.

-3. Above the Fridge
+How to Organize Above the Fridge

 Use the top surface of the fridge for often used items like small water jugs your athletes will need, extra BOGOS that won’t fit into the fridge like Gatorade, and finally any kind of bag, cooler, beach stuff and more on the shelves up high.
 I can see it, I know what’s in it, and seasonally I’ll get down what I do need and rotate up what can be put away until next season.
 Leveraging this place in your goals for how to organize a garage is simply smart planning.